 |Photo by Mark Lim|

-In a single, fluid motion, like a performer at Cirque du Soleil, Samuel rested his carry-on bag on the marble floor and scooped Isabel up.
+In a single, fluid motion, like a performer at Cirque du Soleil, Samuel rested his carry-on bag on the marble floor and scooped up Isabel.
 “How’s my little girl?
 I missed you.”

 Angeline wiped her forehead with a cotton cloth as she enjoyed the reunion of father and daughter.
-“I’m sorry Samuel.”
-Angeline remained seated on the sofa, leaning forward so her back didn’t touch the leather couch.
+“I’m sorry, Samuel.”
+She remained seated on the sofa, leaning forward so her back didn’t touch the leather.
 She picked up a white paper fan adorned with cranes and fanned her face.
-“I’m sorry babe.
+“I’m sorry, babe.
 They just cycled off the power.
 No electric fans for another” — she glanced at her watch — “six hours.”

 “I know.
 I walked up.”
 Clutching Isabel with one arm, Samuel wiped his forehead with the back of his other hand.
-Samuel could probably have released Isabel and she wouldn’t have fallen; his shirt and Isabel’s dress were glued together with an amalgam of salty sweat and cotton fibers.
+He could probably have released Isabel and she wouldn’t have fallen; his shirt and Isabel’s dress were glued together with an amalgam of salty sweat and cotton fibers.
 He reached into his pocket and withdrew his paper fan, pale blue with a white Merlion in the middle, snapped it open, and fanned his and Isabel’s heads.
-He chuckled, “It seemed like such a good idea at the time to get an apartment on the thirty seventh floor.”
+He chuckled.
+“It seemed like such a good idea at the time to get an apartment on the thirty-seventh floor.”

 Isabel raised her arms, a signal she wanted to be released.
 She sat on the floor.
-Samuel sat beside her and continued to fan Isabel.
-“I’m hot mommy.
-Can I have an ice water?”
+Samuel sat beside her and continued to fan her.

 “There’s no ice, sweetie.
 Mommy’s sorry.”
 Angeline was glad Isabel couldn’t see where her sweat ended and tears began.
 “I can bring you a regular water.
 I’ll get you a glass to drink and drizzle water on your head and then wave my fan real hard to cool you.”